kjgaulton/BIOM200/README.md

 **Questions:**
 1. What pathways are enriched in genes near BMI-associated variants?
-2. Which specific genes near BMI-associated variants are compelling targets for affecting BMI via these pathways
+2. Which specific genes near BMI-associated variants are compelling targets for affecting BMI via these pathways?